Bdot42/mfakto/README.txt

 the same block / grid.
 It may report only one factor or even an incorrect one, the latter due to scrambled data from multiple factors.
 PrimeNet automatically rejects factors that do not divide a Mersenne number.
 If this happens, run the exponent and bit level again on the CPU or another device.
-You can tell mfakto to run on the CPU using the '-d c' option or use Prime95 instead.
+You can run mfakto on the CPU using the '-d c' option or use Prime95 instead.
+Lowering GridSize in mfakto.ini can also reduce the chance of error.

 #############
 # 2.2 Linux #